- Primary Sources

 Use these databases to find scholarly articles, research reports, essays, and more.
 Some databases may

-include book chapters, book reviews, web site links with abstracts and other media types.
+include primary sources, statistics, website links with abstracts and other media formats.

 - Academic Search Complete